American Education Timeline of Significant People & Events

+Schooling focused on reading with initial instruction beginning with a Hornbook, to teach letters.
+Hornbooks were first used in England as early as 1450.
 Much education was centered around religion and high ethical standards.
 There was no standard primary or secondary curriculum which resulted in a diversity of study related to agriculture, military, trades, scholar, and religious sects.
 Often a book or list of books was used as the curriculum, usually classical authors.
 Early Americans, Adams, Jefferson, and Franklin have lists of recommended books along with other recommendations for learning that can be found in writings they sent to their children and other acquaintances.

 Colleges and universities began to appear and used a European medieval curriculum.
 Attendance was limited to white males who could afford to support the use of their time in study or those who were talented toward this type of learning, motivated to learn, and lucky enough to attain financial support privately and or in a few cases publicly.

 Curriculum included content in subjects or topics such as: Latin and Greek composition, classical literature, rhetorical studies, logic, ethics, philosophy, criticism, classical readings followed by original orations and writings based on classical models, arithmetic, algebra, geometry, logarithms.
 Later sciences (chemistry, botany, astronomy), history, geography, natural and civil law, civil history, laws and government, politics, trade, commerce, agriculture, merchandise, and modern foreign languages were added to the curriculum.